6 Apps To Help You Save Time And Money

 This animal lover’s app provides pet tagging and tracking.
 Pet owners can locate their missing animals, track walks and keep medical records.
 Pawscout alerts the pet owner via the mobile app if the pet gets out of the house or yard.
 It also helps locate lost pets with digital profiles on every animal.
 If your pet goes missing, Pawscout will alert users in the nearby community, notifying you if your pet is found.

 The world’s first real-time map of sickness and the largest crowdsourcing community of its kind.
-With this year’s flu season in full-force, is there any way to get out of the crosshairs?
+With new transmissions occurring daily, is there any way to get out of the crosshairs?
 Sickweather, the world’s first real-time map of human health, may hold the answer.